 I also researched ancient Jewish weddings for the content of this post.

-There is a movie called Before the Wrath by Brent Miller Jr. that puts this custom into a visual movie, which I plan to watch and has great reviews.
+There is a movie called Before the Wrath by Brent Miller Jr. that puts this custom into a visual movie.
+It is so beautifully made, I highly recommend it.

 Thank you to Jay McCarl for all his intense research efforts and sharing this book with believers everywhere!